Superfluid Picture for Rotating Space-Times: Introduction

 It has been recognized for a long time that general relativity fails to describe accurately the physical situation in the regions of extremely high tidal forces (curvature singularities) of the type of a Big Bang or the interior of a black hole.
 Generally, this failure of general relativity was considered inconsequential because it was supposed to occur on Planckian length scales.
-In this case a rather soothing philosophy was adopted to the effect that some mysterious and still unknown quantum theory of gravitation will take care of the difficulty by `smoothing out' the curvature singularities.
-It was recognized only recently that the physics of event horizons is a second example of the failure of general relativity but this time on the macroscopic length scales \cite{CHLS00,MM01,M96,M97,M98}.
-In the following we consider a third kind of the failure of general relativity on the macroscopic length scales, associated with the occurrence of closed time-like curves (CTC).
-CTCs occur frequently in analytically extended space-times described by general relativity once there is rotation present in a physical system under consideration, which is quite common in nature.
+In this case, a rather soothing philosophy was adopted to the effect that some mysterious and still unknown quantum theory of gravitation will take care of the difficulty by `smoothing out' the curvature singularities.
+It was recognized only recently that the physics of event horizons is a second example of the failure of general relativity but this time on the macroscopic length scales~\cite{CHLS00,MM01,M96,M97,M98}.
+In the following, we consider a third kind of the failure of general relativity on the macroscopic length scales, associated with the occurrence of closed time-like curves (CTC).
+CTCs occur frequently in

+analytically extended space-times described by general relativity once there is rotation present in a physical system under consideration, which is quite common in Nature.